klukaszek/C-Parallel-Ray-Tracer-3090/readme.txt

    2       99.231613 | 143.084694 | 185.380069 |
    3      224.071913 | 315.898915 | 411.448293 |

 - The fastest result always comes from using 1 thread which makes sense since it has the least amount of overhead from creating and joining threads, and is most similar to the provided code in ray.c.
     - It is still significantly slower than ray.c.
 - Using 2 threads is always slower than using 1 thread and using 3 threads is always slower than using 2 threads.
 - The results are consistent over multiple tests and the difference is significant between each amount of threads.
 - I am not sure if I made a mistake when implementing the algorithms but I made sure to follow the example of the provided code in ray.c and I am not sure how I could have made it faster since I properly implemented pthread creation and joining.
-- Task parallelism is not beneficial for ray tracing and is just ridiculously slow and impractical at all scales.
+- Task parallelism is not beneficial for ray tracing and is just ridiculously slow and impractical at all scales and thread counts.